telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/saving-and-loading-theme-files.md

 After selecting a theme and pressing the Ok button,  the theme repositories found will be merged if needed and if there is already a loaded theme in the Visual Style Builder, the user will be prompted to safe their changes.
 After that, the old theme will be unloaded and the new theme will be loaded and applied to the controls accordingly.
 If the user clicks ‘Cancel’ on the save prompt, no action will be taken.

+>caution If you open the Visual Style Builder and load a single repository file, this file will be considered as a theme and the Visual Style Builder will display its name in the caption of the main form.
+After that, each time you load a new file that has the same theme name, it will be applied to the corresponding control.
+If you load another repository, it will be merged with the existing one.
+>

+>caution If you open the Visual Style Builder and load a theme (with or without repository), and after that try to load a file that has a different file name, the Visual Style Builder will prompt you to save any changes made to the initially loaded theme if needed, close the theme and load the new one.
+>

 ## Saving Themes

 When you choose the Save option, the Visual Style Builder automatically detects whether a theme has been opened and edited.
 If yes, it simply overwrites the already loaded files with the new XML data.
 However, if you created a new theme without loading files, the Visual Style Builder will display the Save As dialog and will ask you to choose location and theme name for the newly created theme and its repository: